-8 Article 13(First) of the Law on the Election of the Council of Representatives.
+Article 13(First) of the Law on the Election of the Council of Representatives.

-9 Article 49(Fourth) of the Constitution of Iraq.
+Article 49(Fourth) of the Constitution of Iraq.

-10 Article 2(Second) of that Law on Election of the Council of Representatives, op. cit.
+Article 2(Second) of that Law on Election of the Council of Representatives, op. cit.

-11 Ibid., Article 4(First).
+Ibid., Article 4(First).

-12 Ibid., Article (5).
+Ibid., Article (5).

 Another question that needs to be answered here is whether the 2020 Law on the Election of the CoR allows women representation in the CoR to exceed 25% of the total membership of the CoR.
 Article (16) of the Law on the Election of the CoR sets a minimum threshold for women representation.
-Paragraph (1) of that article provides that "the percentage of women representation shall not be less than 25% of the number of members of the Council of Representatives."
+Paragraph (1) of that article provides that "the percentage of women representatives."
 To achieve that percentage, the Law on the Election of the CoR stipulates that at least one woman shall be elected from each electoral constituency in Iraq.(13) Hence, as 83 electoral constituencies were created by the 2020 Law on the Election of the CoR, at least 83 out of the 329 seats of the CoR shall be filled by women.
 Therefore, as the Law on the Election of the CoR only sets the minimum threshold for women representation in the CoR, women candidates can achieve more than 25% representation in the CoR if voters are willing to vote for more women candidates.